 - We don’t wear leather footwear; and

 - We abstain from marital relations.

-This service concludes shortly before sunset with the Ne’ila (Closing of the Gates) prayer, which is the last moment for repenting before God seals His judgments in His Book.
+This service concludes shortly before sunset with the Ne’ila (Closing of the Gates) prayer, which is traditionally the last moment for repenting before God seals His judgments in His Book.

 Yom Kippur During Temple Times

 “Tell your brother Aaron that he is not to come whenever he chooses into the Most Holy Place behind the curtain in front of the atonement cover on the ark, or else he will die.”
 (Leviticus 16:2)

 Yom Kippur was the one day in the year that the Cohen Gadol (High Priest) could enter the Holy of Holies in order to make atonement for the nation of Israel.

 Before he could minister before the Lord on this holy day, the high priest first bathed in water (immersed himself in the mikvah) and then put on a special linen tunic.

 In the Holy of Holies, the high priest was not to wear his usual golden garments, designed for splendor and beauty; instead, he was to wear simple, white linen clothing that represented purity and humility, which befits this most sacred of all days.